-It was Christmas Day, 1973 in a farming town called Moose Jaw — more than 5,000 miles from Greece and hours away from the familiar “Greektowns” of Toronto and Montreal, where four sons of Greek immigrants met on the corner of 1st Avenue and Hochelaga Street — hockey sticks and pucks in hand.
+It was Christmas day 1973 in a farming town called Moose Jaw — more than 5,000 miles from Greece and hours away from the familiar “Greektowns” of Toronto and Montreal.
+In this town, four sons of Greek immigrants had met on the corner of 1st Avenue and Hochelaga Street — hockey sticks and pucks in hand.

-Stephan Lentzos, Peter Lentzos, Nick Kourles, and George Dimas started an annual hockey game that would grow to span time and generations— today, including thirty cousins, sons, and nephews of the original four, playing hockey in subzero temperatures and feet of snow.
+Stephan Lentzos, Peter Lentzos, Nick Kourles and George Dimas started an annual hockey game that would grow to span time and generations.
+Today, it includes 30 cousins, sons and nephews of the original four, all of whom play hockey in subzero temperatures and feet of snow.

 Award-winning filmmaker Panayioti Yannitsos saw a compelling story in his own community and decided to make a short documentary film about this phenomenon called “The Hochelaga Cup.”